snehapatil2001/guten-todo-block-manager/README.md

 - Toggle completion status of existing to-do items.
 - Easy-to-use interface within the Gutenberg editor.

+## API Integration

+This plugin utilizes the [JSONPlaceholder](https://jsonplaceholder.typicode.com/todos) API for managing to-do items.
+The API provides a simple and mock data source for testing and development purposes.

 ## Installation

 1. Upload the plugin files to the `/wp-content/plugins/to-do-list` directory.